TJHeuvel/tjheuvel.net/_drafts/dot-product.md

 categories: programming math vector gamedev
 ---

-Big brain Michal Abrash wrote Game Programming Black Book, in it he writes:
+After working on Doom, Michal Abrash wrote Graphics Programming Black Book, detailing all his knowledge.
+On the topic of math, [he's quite clear](https://www.jagregory.com/abrash-black-book/#the-fundamentals-of-the-math-behind-3-d-graphics):

-TODO FIND QUOTE BUT DOT PRODUCT GOOD
+> ..
+The truth is, there’s not all that much to 3-D math...
+You really need only two basic math tools beyond simple arithmetic: dot products and cross products, and really mostly just the former.

+Clearly since then games have gotten much more complex, but the simple dot product still lies at the heart of many algoritms.
 Lets explore the dot product!

-# What is?
+# What is the dot product?

+The dot product of two vectors produces a scalar, i.e. a single 'float' value.
+Its calculated by summing the multiplication of each vector component, as such:

 > a.x * b.x + a.y * b.y

-In as many dimensions.
-We all know this
+The range is proportional to the sum of the input length

+# What can you use it for?

-# Vector Length
+## Vector Length
 We know in our favourite engine we can do something like this to get the distance between two points:

 > (b - a).magnitude